simple-icons/simple-icons/CONTRIBUTING.md

     - Universities or other educational institutions
     - Any brands representing individuals rather than an organization, company, or product.
 This includes musicians, bands, and social media personalities.

+Some companies and organizations are excessively protective with their brands, so please don't consider them:

+- Disney
+- Do you know more?
+Please, [report them](https://github.com/simple-icons/simple-icons/issues/new?labels=docs&template=documentation.yml).

 If you are in doubt, feel free to submit it and we'll have a look.

 When submitting a request for a new or updated icon include helpful information such as: